cssnr/portainer-stack-deploy-action/README.md

 Deploy or Update a Portainer Stack from a Repository or Compose File.
 Supports both Swarm and Standalone Docker deployments for Portainer Community and Business Enterprise Edition.

-This action is written from the ground up in VanillaJS and is not a fork/clone of existing actions.
+This action is written from the ground up in Vanilla JavaScript and is not a fork/clone of existing actions.
+You can view an [Action Comparison](https://portainer-deploy.cssnr.com/guides/features#action-comparison) of all available actions on the website.

 _No Portainer?
 You can deploy directly to Docker Swarm or Compose over SSH with: [cssnr/stack-deploy-action](https://github.com/cssnr/stack-deploy-action)_